-As a result of the Merger and Sponsorship Transaction, we are a "controlled company," controlled by Brookfield, whose interest in our business may be different from ours or other holders of our Class A common stock.
+As a result of the Merger and Sponsorship Transaction, we will be a "controlled company," controlled by Brookfield, whose interest in our business may be different from ours or other holders of our Class A common stock.

 As a result of the Merger and Sponsorship Transaction, Brookfield owns an approximate 51% interest in the Company.
-At the effective time of the Merger, SunEdison transferred all of the IDRs currently held by SunEdison to Brookfield IDR Holder pursuant to an Incentive Distribution Rights Transfer Agreement, Terra LLC entered into an amended and restated limited liability company agreement (the "New Terra LLC

-Agreement") and Brookfield, the Company and certain of their respective affiliates entered into the Brookfield MSA.
-Pursuant to the terms of the New Terra LLC Agreement, cash distributions from Terra LLC will be allocated between the holders of the Class A units in Terra LLC and the holders of the IDRs according to a fixed formula.
-In addition, pursuant to the terms of the Brookfield MSA, Brookfield is entitled to certain fixed and variable management fees for services performed for the Company.
+At the effective time of the Merger, SunEdison transferred certain IDRs currently held by SunEdison to Brookfield pursuant to an Incentive Distribution Rights Transfer Agreement, Terra LLC entered into an amended and restated limited liability company agreement (the "New TERP LLC Agreement") and Brookfield, the Company and certain of their respective affiliates entered into the MSA.
+Pursuant to the terms of the New TERP LLC Agreement, cash distributions from Terra LLC will be allocated between the holders of the Class A units in Terra LLC and the holders of the IDRs according to a fixed formula.
+In addition, pursuant to the terms of the MSA, Brookfield will be entitled to certain fixed and variable management fees for services performed for the Company.
 As a result of these economic rights, Brookfield may have interests in our business that are different from our interests or the interests of the other holders of our Class A common stock.